erikhazzard/Bragi-Node/README.md

 logger.log('userController:fetchInfo:ironman', 'fetching user information...');
 ```

-With group names, we're able to filter messages by groups and their namespaces, or by a regular expression (e.g., we have the ability to show ALL logs for the `ironman` user)
+With group names, we're able to filter messages by groups and their namespaces, or by a regular expression (e.g., we have the ability to show ALL logs for the `ironman` user).
+By default, all groups are logged.

 ## Log Groups (log levels)
 Unlike other libraries where log levels are linear, in Bragi log levels are discrete and arbitrary.
 You can have nested log levels, e.g.: `logger.log("group1:subgroup1", "Log message %O", {key: 42});`.